m31coding/M31.FluentAPI/README.md

 FluentLambda(int builderStep, string method = "With{Name}")
 ```

 Can be used instead of the `FluentMember` attribute if the decorated member has its own Fluent API.
-Generates a builder method that accepts a lambda expression for creating the target field or property.
+Generates an additional builder method that accepts a lambda expression for creating the target field or property.

 ```cs
 [FluentLambda(1)]